Master's in Occupational Therapy - Traditional & Hybrid

 Community involvement

 Admission to the occupational therapy graduate programs is competitive.
 Maximum traditional class size is 40; the maximum class size for the hybrid program is 22.
-For the traditional program, the candidates are ranked on a total score basis and our top 40 candidates (minus early admits from Grand Valley State University, Central Michigan University, University of Michigan, and Hope College) are sent a letter offering them seats in the program.
+For the traditional program, the candidates are ranked on a total score basis and our top 40 candidates (minus early admits from Grand Valley State University, Central Michigan University, and Hope College) are sent a letter offering them seats in the program.
 Each alternate candidate is offered admission one-for-one in rank order if any of the original 40 candidates decline admission.
 For the hybrid program, candidates are also ranked on a total score basis and the top 22 candidates are sent a letter offering seats in the program.
 Each alternate candidate is offered admission one-for-one in rank order if any of the original 22 candidates decline admission.
 Admission decisions will be made in the first and second semesters of the calendar year.

 All courses taken within the occupational therapy program must be taken for an earned letter grade, excluding fieldwork and research courses, unless otherwise specified by the occupational therapy department chair.
 Degree requirements include a final research project or thesis, three level I fieldwork assignments, and two full-time level II fieldwork assignments.
 The level II fieldwork assignments may be local, or they may be in other areas of the country.
 It is important to note that level II fieldwork assignments must be completed within 24 months of completion of the didactic curriculum.